Research Subject Recruitment

-Wayne Campbell, professor in the Department of Nutrition Science, is conducting a research study that will look at how within-day patterning of protein intake (even vs. skewed) combined with resistance training will influence changes in body composition, skeletal muscle, and health during weight loss.
+This study will look at how within-day patterning of protein intake (even vs. skewed) combined with resistance training will influence changes in body composition, skeletal muscle and health during weight loss.

 For this 18-week study, participants will come to the Purdue Clinical Research Center for eight testing days, which are before (baseline) and at the end of a 16-week weight loss intervention consisting of a controlled diet and resistance training program.
 Dietary counseling, gym memberships and personal trainers will be provided.
 Testing days will include measures of body composition (including muscle size), muscle strength and fitness, and clinical health parameters (i.e., blood pressure).

 Participants will receive $1,000 for completing the study.